Bengal Guv appoints officiating VC of another varsity amid row | Education

 ''Hon'ble Chancellor today appointed Prof Kajal De Vice Chancellor (officiating) of Kanyashree University, West Bengal,'' the Raj Bhavan said in a statement.

 De was discharging her duties as the interim VC of Diamond Harbour Women's University since March after being appointed by Bose.
 She was a professor of mathematics at Netaji Subhas Open University.
-On Sunday night, Bose had appointed the officiating VCs of seven universities, including Presidency University, MAKAUT and Burdwan University.
+Sources said that interim vice-chancellors of eight other universities have also been finalised and appointment letters ''will be issued soon''.

-Attacking Bose over the matter, Banerjee had on Tuesday alleged that the governor was appointing interim VCs according to his whims by ignoring the state-appointed search committee.
+Attacking Bose over the appointments, Banerjee had on Tuesday alleged that the governor was appointing interim VCs according to his whims by ignoring the state-appointed search committee.

 Noting that VCs must be picked from the names suggested by the five-member search committee, she alleged that Bose was appointing people at his will with no regard to the suggestions of the panel.